jagracar/kinectSketches/README.md

 # Kinect sketches

-Some Processing sketches that make use of the Kinect v1 sensor (unfortunately, they will not work with the newer Kinect v2 model).
+Some Processing sketches that make use of the *Kinect for Xbox 360* sensor (unfortunately, they will not work with the newer *Kinect for Xbox One* model).

 The sketches in the `src/sketches` directory can be run with [Eclipse](http://www.eclipse.org/).
 You only need to update the class paths to the libs paths in your system.